WikiChao/VisAH/README.md

 ```
 @inproceedings{huang2025learning,
   title={Learning to Highlight Audio by Watching Movies},
-  author={Huang, Chao and Gao, Ruohan and Tsang, J. M. F. and Kurcius, Jan and Bilen, Cagdas and Xu, Chenliang and Kumar, Anurag and Parekh, Sanjeel},
+  author={Huang, Chao and Gao, Ruohan and Tsang, JMF and Kurcius, Jan and Bilen, Cagdas and Xu, Chenliang and Kumar, Anurag and Parekh, Sanjeel},
-  booktitle={CVPR},
+  booktitle={Proceedings of the Computer Vision and Pattern Recognition Conference},
+  pages={23925--23935},
   year={2025}
 }
 ```